 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
 PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
-PO4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+PO4 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

-PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3 CO1 2 2 1 2 3 3 2 3 1 CO2 CO3 2 2 2 1 2 2 2 CO4 2 3
+PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

+CO1 2 2 1 2 2 2

+CO2 3 3 2 1 3 3 2

+CO3 2 2 2 1 3 2 2

+CO4 2 2 3 3 3 2

-Туре Code Basic Electrical Engineering Lab L-T-P Credits Marks ES 18ES1L02 Dasit Electrical Engineering Lab 0-0-2 1 100
+Type Code Basic Electrical Engineering Lab L-T-P Credits Marks ES BTEE-P-ES-002 basic electrical engineering eab 0-0-2 1 100

-Objectives Introduce the students to different electrical components and basic safety rules and regulations, give hands on practice about different measuring and protection equipment and their operations, help the students to understand and verify the basic concept of electrical & magnetic circuits and electric machines.
+Objectives Introduce the students to different electrical components and basic safety rules and regulations, give hands on practice about different measuring and protection equipment and their operations to understand and verify the basic concept of electrical & magnetic circuits and electric machines.
 The laboratory experiments shall go hand-in-hand with the topics taught in the theory class.
 Pre-Requisites Basic knowledge of different electrical components and different analysis techniques of electrical and magnetic circuits.
 Topics taught in Basic Electrical Engineering theory class are essential to conduct the experiments.
 Teaching Scheme Regular laboratory experiments conducted under supervision of the teacher.
 Demonstration will be given for each experiment.